-The Three Lions boss insisted the Uruguay star needed to prove himself at the World Cup before scoring two goals to set the country's elimination from the tournament in motionLuis Suarez has revealed Roy Hodgson's assessment that he must prove himself at the World Cup gave him the motivation to down England.
+The Three Lions boss insisted the Uruguay star needed to prove himself at the World Cup, after which he scored twice to set the country's elimination from the tournament in motion.

 The striker made his return from keyhole knee surgery on Thursday night and scored two goals to leave the Three Lions without a point from their opening two group games for the first time in history.

 PHOTOS: Beautiful people in Brazil | Brazil protests | Soccer fanatics | Fan tattoos

 |ENGLAND SOCIAL HUB

 |Keep up with all the latest Three Lions news and get involved in the debate on Twitter with our new England Social Hub|

 "It wasn't revenge but in England they talked about the injury and the coach had words that annoyed me," Suarez is quoted as saying by The Liverpool Echo.
 "It was one of the best games I’ve played.
 It’s an amazing moment for me.